The average salary for a Program Project Manager is $85,569.

 Program Project Manager Job Listings

-Pay by Experience Level for Program Project Manager
+What is the Pay by Experience Level for Program Project Managers?

 Pay Difference by Location

 Employees with Program Project Manager in their job title in Washington, District of Columbia earn an average of 14.1% more than the national average.
 These job titles also find higher than average salaries in San Francisco, California (11.3% more) and Chicago, Illinois (6.4% more).
 The lowest salaries can be found in Austin, Texas (10.4% less), Boston, Massachusetts (6.5% less) and New York, New York (3.5% less).